epiccurious/bitcoin-core-node-builder/README.md

 ## Prerequisites

-1. A fresh install of [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop) or any other modern Debian-based Linux distribution.
+1. An active internet connection
-2. An active internet connection
+2. A fresh install of any modern Linux distribution based on Debian, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop).

 This script **does not** support macOS, 32-bit systems, or Arm-based systems.